-The latter is a feature that is especially useful in catching business dynamics when coverage of financial accounts is likely to be correlated with other dimensions, e.g., firms' size or productivity, which in turn can correlate with firms' export status.
-Crucially, considering missing values as predictors helps in increasing prediction accuracy about $14.4\%$.
-Eventually, we make sure that prediction accuracies are robust to different definitions of exporters and we test the the model performance when we consider cases of heterogeneous exporting patterns and discontinuous exporters \citep{geishecker2019one, BekesMurakozy}.
-Our framework is also robust to different cross-validation strategies since we obtain similar performance by randomly picking training and testing subsets in different ways, albeit from a unique sample.
-Finally, we test that different subsets of predictors would not bring the same high levels of prediction accuracies after we perform a Least Absolute Shrinkage and Selection Operator (LASSO) for dimensionality reduction in predictors \citep{belloni2013least, belloni2014high, belloni2016inference, robustlasso}.
+The latter is a feature that is especially useful in catching business dynamics when coverage of financial accounts is likely to be correlated with other dimensions, e.g., firms' size or productivity, which, in turn, can correlate with firms' export status.
+In our case, we assess that considering non-random missing values helps us increase prediction accuracy by about $14.4\%$.
+Eventually, we ensure that prediction accuracies are robust to different definitions of exporters and to the presence of discontinuous exporting activity \citep{geishecker2019one, BekesMurakozy}.
+The last check is especially relevant in the case of smaller exporters, or when exporters specialize in manufacturing capital goods, whose relationships with customers entail several breaks in the time series.